rreinold/C_EmbeddedSystemsLab/readme.md

 ## b1_photograph_and_transmit.c

 ### Purpose:
-This code is designed to be run on a standalone NIOS board, with a peripheral camera attached, and an ethernet cable connected to a second board.
+This code is designed to be run on a standalone NIOS board, with a peripheral camera attached, and an ethernet cable connecting this board to a second board.

 ### Responsibilities:
 1) Take photo by allowing camera to write to flash memory